 Bidfood Australia has today announced it will eliminate caged eggs from its supply chain by 2025 commencing with the removal of caged eggs from its own brand range by 2023.

-As the country’s leading foodservice distributor, Bidfood Australia supplies over 115 million eggs to the foodservice industry each year including restaurants, cafes, hospitals, hotels and schools.
+As the country’s leading wholesale foodservice distributor, Bidfood Australia supplies over 115 million eggs to the foodservice industry each year including restaurants, cafes, hospitals, hotels and schools.

 Animals Australia has applauded Bidfood’s announcement saying “Bidfood’s commitment means that around 380,000 hens will be freed from battery cages.
 With some 11 million hens still confined to cages in Australia, their commitment is a major step towards freeing hens from a life of confinement.”